bacjmklp/yellowcake/content/pages/resources.md

 This form is setup to use Netlify's form handling:

-- the form action is set to the current absolute url: `action: '/contact/'`
+- the form action is set to the current absolute url: `action: '/resources/'`
-- a name attribute is sent with the form's data `'form-name': 'Contact'`
+- a name attribute is sent with the form's data `'form-name': 'Resources'`
 - netlify data attributes are added to the form `data-netlify data-netlify-honeypot`

 Find out more in the [Netlify Docs](https://www.netlify.com/docs/form-handling/).